brugr9/brugr9.github.io/index.md

 *Adds Blueprint Support for Asynchronous Messaging using NNG&trade; next generation of nanomsg&trade; Software*

-An Unreal&reg; Engine plugin enabling asynchronous, broker-less messaging using NNG&trade; next generation of nanomsg&trade; software from the Blueprint visual scripting system.
+An Unreal&reg; Engine plugin enabling asynchronous, broker-less messaging using NNG&trade; next generation of nanomsg&trade; software from the Blueprint Visual Scripting system.
 The delivered assets provide transporting messages over a network and can be used in games to enable direct machine-to-machine communication, internet of things integration, or interaction with, e.g., an enterprise service bus or an event bus/broker resp.
 Other use cases could be data streaming or instant messaging from or into a game.

 * **Index Terms:** Messaging, Integration, M2M, IoT, Network, TCP, INPROC, Socket, PubSub, Runtime
-* **Technology:** Unreal&reg; Engine, Blueprint, C++-Plugin Development, NNG&trade; next generation of nanomsg&trade;
+* **Technology:** Unreal&reg; Engine, Blueprint Visual Scripting, C++-Plugin Development, NNG&trade; next generation of nanomsg&trade;

 April 2022, brug9 on Unreal Marketplace